 PHOTO 10 W — The Daily Photograph: Developing Your Creative Intuition

 Access to imagery has never been easier than in our digital age.
-Our phones and cameras are capable of producing hundreds, thousands, maybe millions of photos, but to what end, and to what beginning?
-This online course is designed for photography enthusiasts who want to build a creative practice of making photos every day.
-In this course, you will conscientiously use a camera to explore your sense of vision and to enhance your ability to see—with or without a camera.
-The course will be centered on a daily photography prompt that you can respond to from wherever you are, using the camera of your choice (from an SLR to your mobile phone).
-The assumption is that you understand the basics of photography and are ready to explore your own creativity and awareness through the daily use of your camera.
+Our phones and cameras are capable of producing hundreds, thousands, maybe millions of photos, but to what end and to what beginning?
+This course is designed for photography enthusiasts who want to build a creative practice of making photos every day.
+In this course, you will conscientiously use a camera to explore your sense of vision through a curated series of daily photography prompts that you can respond to from wherever you are, using the camera of your choice (from an SLR to your mobile phone).
 The daily exercises will be designed to hone photographic intuition and develop visual fluency.
-Our online classroom will include a photo-friendly online gallery (available only to students enrolled in the course) in order to facilitate communication between students and the instructor as well as studentto- student interactions.
-While there will be inevitable discussion of various photographic techniques, this online course emphasizes the use of photography to foster creative visualization and awareness.
-In addition to making images, students will learn to see better—with and without a camera.
+Simply put, you will learn to take better pictures.
+Our online classroom will include a photo-friendly online gallery to facilitate communication between students and the instructor as well as student-to-student interactions.
+We will all learn from one other.
+While there will be inevitable discussion of various photographic techniques, this course will emphasize the use of photography to foster creative visualization and awareness.
+Students will learn to see better—with and without a camera.

 This course is open to students of all skill levels.
 Students are welcome to use any camera, including mobile device cameras.

 Joel Simon studied with Leo Holub and has worked as an editorial and fine art photographer for four decades.
 He has lectured on more than 65 trips with Stanford’s Travel/Study program.
 His work has been published in Vanity Fair, Time, GEO, Condé Nast Traveler, STANFORD magazine, and Sunset.
 His work can be viewed at joelsimonimages.com.

 Documentary and Fine Art Photographer